Georgia court website briefly publishes, removes document about potential Trump charges | Law-Order

 Georgia court website briefly publishes, removes document about potential Trump charges

-The Fulton County, Georgia, court's website briefly posted a document appearing to detail several criminal charges against Donald Trump on Monday before taking the document down without explanation.
+The Fulton County, Georgia, court's website briefly posted a document on Monday listing several criminal charges against former U.S. President Donald Trump that appeared related to his attempts to overturn his 2020 election defeat in the state, before taking the document down without explanation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)